Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 {{< image_gallery images="./weapon_001.webp" >}}

-The distinctive feature of the player's gun will be its ability to adjust its muzzle angle to affect the characteristics of the shots that are fired.
+The distinctive feature of the player's gun will be its ability to adjust the muzzle angle to affect the characteristics of the shots that are fired.
 The mousewheel will be used to smoothly transition from narrow and wide fire modes:

 When the gun's muzzle is set all the way to either the Narrow or Wide firemode, it should click into place and give the player some ability related to the current mode:
 I.E (When the gun is set to full narrow, the slice shot extends out further, etc.) (This actually may complicate things too much for the player.
 Will have to prototype/playtest)

 - Narrow:
-	- Low FireRate (Short charge/windup between shots)
+	- Low FireRate
-	- High Damage
+	- High Damage per Bullet
 	- Perfect Accuracy
 	- Very fast projectile speed
 - Using the Mousewheel, the player can smoothly transition between the two modes.
 - Wide:
 	- High FireRate
-	- Low Damage
+	- Low Damage per Bullet
 	- Spreadshot Accuracy
 	- Slower projectile speed